saitai0802/Drupal-instagram_social_feed/README.md

 This module is inspried by <a href="https://www.drupal.org/project/instagram_feeds" target="_blank">Instagram Feeds</a>.
 Basically, the main core functions in "Instagram Feeds" are included in this module, but some of the function calls have already been deprecated by Instagram(5/10/2015).<br/><br/>
 And some new features have been added to this module as well<br/>
-1.Creating unlimited number of Instagram Feeds (that will be available as blocks) with custom settings for each one (custom node type)<br/>
+1. Creating unlimited number of Instagram Feeds (that will be available as blocks) with custom settings for each one (custom node type)<br/>
-2.Downloading new Instagram images by cron<br/>
+2. Downloading new Instagram images by cron<br/>
-3.Deleting old images by cron (expiration time sets up at Instagram Feeds settings page)<br/>
+3. Deleting old images by cron (expiration time sets up at Instagram Feeds settings page)<br/>
-4.Hiding images that flagged by users as inappropriate until moderator's check.<br/>
+4. Hiding images that flagged by users as inappropriate until moderator's check.<br/>
-5.A comment box to let admin user to leave a comment on each feed.<br/>
+5. A comment box to let admin user to leave a comment on each feed.<br/>

 Once again, since Instagram changes their API policy very often.
 That may case some of the fucntion calls in this module maybe dropped out already.<br/>
 **Please modify those parts if needed.**